mesosphere/spark-build/docs/security.md

 ---
+layout: layout.pug
+navigationTitle:
+excerpt:
-post_title: Security
+title: Security
-menu_order: 40
+menuWeight: 40
-enterprise: 'no'

 ---

 This topic describes how to configure DC/OS service accounts for Spark.